 Take on age discrimination in the workplace with Kazoo

 We hope this has been a helpful introduction to avoiding age discrimination in the workplace.
 We’re passionate about joyful workspaces and virtual workforces.
-That’s why the Kazoo Employee Experience Platform brings goals, performance management, recognition, rewards, surveys, and more into one simple, easy-to-use platform.
-We’ve helped hundreds of businesses tap into the power of employee engagement through continuous performance management, recognition & rewards, and employee engagement surveys.
+Because at Kazoo, we’re passionate about bringing together all the tools you need to make work work better for everyone.
+That’s why the Kazoo Employee Experience Platform brings performance management and recognition and rewards — including Goals, Feedback, Conversations, Recognition, Incentives, and more — into one simple, easy-to-use platform.

 If you’re ready to align, connect, and engage your workplace, check out our Kazoo overview.
 Or, schedule a personalized demo today.